SPCoast/SPCoast.github.io/pages/MRCS-Optical-Detector.md

 This detector is compatible with the Modular Signaling System (MSS) Optical Detector

-This technical documentation is licensed under the [CERN Open Hardware Licence v1.2](http://www.ohwr.org/attachments/2388/cern_ohl_v_1_2.txt)
+This technical documentation is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/3.0/)